Reds vs. Marlins prediction, odds, time: 2026 MLB picks for Thursday, April 9 from proven model

 The Miami Marlins look to secure a series split when they battle the Cincinnati Reds in the fourth and final game on Thursday afternoon.
 Miami is coming off a 7-4 win over Cincinnati on Wednesday.
 The Reds (8-4), who had a five-game winning streak stopped, are 5-1 on the road this season.
 The Marlins (7-5), who snapped a two-game losing streak, are 6-3 on their home field in 2026.

 First pitch from loanDepot Park in Miami is set for 12:10 p.m.
 ET.
 The Reds lead the all-time series 139-107, and have won five of the last seven meetings.
-Miami is a -128 favorite on the money line (risk $128 to win $100) in the latest Reds vs. Marlins odds, while the over/under is 8.
+Miami is a -128 favorite on the money line (risk $128 to win $100) in the latest Reds vs. Marlins odds, with Cincy as +109 underdogs (risk $100 to win $109).
+The over/under is 8.
 Before making any Marlins vs. Reds picks, be sure to see the Reds vs. Marlins predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.